-Data on the network and activities of health establishments and on the numbers of physicians (including dentists) in full-time equivalent terms are published for health sector in total, i.e. including health establishments of the Ministry of Defence of the CR, Ministry of the Interior of the CR, and Ministry of Justice of the CR.
+Data on the network and activities of health establishments and on the numbers of physicians (including dentists), in full-time equivalent terms, are published for the health sector in total, i.e. including health establishments of the Ministry of Defence of the CR, Ministry of the Interior of the CR, and Ministry of Justice of the CR.

 Data on physicians, as headcount, (Tables 24-7 to 24-9) include, moreover, medical assessors working in the sector of the Ministry of Labour and Social Affairs of the CR.
-Before 2004 the data on physicians, dentists, and pharmacists (headcount) included also the Ministry of Education, Youth and Sports of the CR.
+Before 2004 the data on physicians, dentists, and pharmacists (headcount) included also those working in the sector of the Ministry of Education, Youth and Sports of the CR.